fnc12/sqlite_orm/README.md

 Too easy isn't it?
 You do not have to specify mapped type expllicitly - it is deduced from your member pointers you pass during making a column (for example: `&User::id`).
 To create a column you have to pass two arguments at least: its name in the table and your mapped class member pointer.
 You can also add extra arguments to tell your storage about schema options like ~~`not_null`~~ (deduced from type), `primary_key` or `autoincrement` (order isn't important).

+More details about making storage can be found in [tutorial](https://github.com/fnc12/sqlite_orm/wiki/Making-storage).

 # CRUD

 Let's create and insert new `User` into database.
 First we need to create a `User` object with any id and call `insert` function.
 It will return id of just created user or throw exeption if something goes wrong.